ktraan/Javascript-Notes/README.md

 - The ``.addEventListener("event", function);`` will take the first parameter as the event, and second as the function that is created.

 ### Event Handler
-- An event handler is a function
+- An event handler is a function that reacts to the event